qiwenxu697/cse15l-lab-reports/lab1-report.md

 2.using the command with a path to a directory as an argument:
 ```
+[user@sahara ~/lecture1]$ cat messages
+cat: messages: Is a directory
+[user@sahara ~/lecture1]$
 ```
+The working directory that the command was run is lecture1.
+The argument `messages` is a diretory, not a files.
+Therefore, it outputs that `Is a directory`.

 3.using the command with a path to a file as an argument:
   ```
   [user@sahara ~/lecture1]$ cat Hello.java